hacks-guide/Guide_Wii/docs/faq.md

 ##### For WiiLink Users

-You are using the old DNS server for WiiLink.
-The primary DNS should be set to `167.235.229.36`.
+You are using an old DNS server for WiiLink.
+You should set your DNS to what is specified [on the WiiLink website](https://wiilink.ca/guide/dns/).

 ##### For non-WiiLink Users